What is a herniated disc?

 Other tests, such as blood tests, may be done to rule out other conditions.

-The following tests aren't used as often as an MRI or a CT scan, but they may give your doctor more information:
+Some tests are done to give your doctor more information.
+They aren't used as often as an MRI or a CT scan.
+These tests may include:

 - An electromyogram and nerve conduction test.